Verassitnh/Gmailer/README.md

 # Gmailer
-> Send Emails with  your gmail account from you terminal
+> Send Emails with  your gmail account from your terminal

 * [Docs](https://docs.jacksonmooring.com/gmailer)